DIRECT FLOORING LIQUIDATORS

 Porcelain tiles are attractive, inexpensive, and durable.
 Even better, they are fairly easy for DIYers to install.

-Once installed, the Porcelain tiles usually last for between four and five years.
+Porcelain tiles are attractive, inexpensive, and durable.
+Even better, they are fairly easy for DIYers to install.
+Once installed, porcelain tiles usually last between four and five years.
 Around that time, you can apply a sealant.
 Day-to-day maintenance of Porcelain flooring is easy.

 Porcelain tiles are stain-resistant.
 The protective surface layer makes Porcelain tile flooring suitable for all areas of your home, including rooms prone to moisture and water, like your bathroom and kitchen.